dlumian/EmotionFaceClassifier/README.md

 These models are capable of automatically learning spatial hierarchies of features through layers of convolutional filters, pooling, and fully connected layers.
 They can capture edges, textures, shapes, and more complex features as the network deepens.
 These models excel at complex image classification tasks due to their ability to understand and utilize the spatial relationships between pixels.
 The primary advantages of deep-learning models is improved accuracy and state-of-the-art performance due to leveraging spatial relationships of the image.

-## Reset Project
-A [notebook](./notebooks/0_reset_project.ipynb) exists to remove intermediate and results data from repo.
-This convenience allows for testing and training iterations with minimal effort needed to reset repo settings to baseline.

-Defaults for data to be removed include directories (`data/intermediate_data`, `models`, `imgs`, and `metrics`) and resets all notebooks in `notebook` dir.

 ## To-Do
 - environment files